ritvikkhanna09/HAwTT/RasPi/Mirror-Frontend/README.md

-Steve - Voice assistant at the heart of your HAwTT Device.
+Steve - Voice Assistant for your HAwTT Device
 ========
+Steve is an intelligent voice assistant for your HAwTT device.
+It is the primary method for communicating with your device.
+It has been developed using API.ai's voice api.